BY: JEAN OOSTROM

 The brain trauma will always be part of my life, but it will not rule my life.

-Jean has coined herself “the voice for the brain injured person” and provides information “from the brain injured point of view” so people can find answers as they “learn to live with their new brains” after all types of brain trauma.
+After suffering a stroke, Jean coined herself “the voice for the brain injured person” and provides information “from the brain injured point of view” so people can find answers as they “learn to live with their new brains” after all types of brain trauma.

-Jean shared more of wisdom last year during Brain Injury Awareness Month:
+Jean shared more of wisdom in 2016 during Brain Injury Awareness Month: